diegesisandmimesis/patchLoader/doc/README.txt

 ...to produce ./demo/games/patchGen.t3.
 You can then copy your patch source to ./demo/games/patchSource.t, and then run the game with most interpreters.
-It should read the patch source and print the signed and encoded patch blob, which you can then cut and paste into a file.
-This is obviously more of a pain that just using the bash script, but it should be fairly portable.
+It should read the patch source and write the signed and encoded patch blob to patch.t (you can edit ./demo/src/patchGen.t if you want to change the output file).

 CREDITS